 The school pages are a summary of important information.
 More background can be found at the Balch Library in Leesburg, Virginia.
-The project also maintains a channel on Youtube with videos on many schools and other topics such as transportation.
+The project also maintains a channel on YouTube with videos on many schools and other topics such as transportation.
 Interviews by former students are also there.
 In addition, the project is developing several books.
 As each is published, more promotional information will be given on how to buy them.
 We also need to acknowledge the essential work over many years conducted by other historians like Eugene M. Scheel, who produced the Loudoun Discovered series in partnership with the Friends of the Balch Library.
 Gene has been a wonderful friend to the Edwin Washington Project.

 - Dirt Don’t Burn.
-Forthcoming book published by Georgetown University Press on the Black experience with segregated education in Loudoun.
+By Larry Roeder and Barry Harrelson, published by Georgetown University Press on the Black experience with segregated education in Loudoun.

 - Untitled forthcoming photo essay book on segregated schools up to 1968 in Loudoun County.